gchq/Bailo/helm/README.md

   tag: 'latest'
 ```

 This image can be built with `docker build -t bailo .` in the root directory.
+This guide assumes the overrides file is called `local.yaml` in the `helm/bailo` folder.

 #### Install Bailo